VOL. IV - APPENDIX F

 - Maria Pocock.
 Baptised 8 May 1832 at Hooe Parish Church.
 Buried 25 April 1832 (aged 3 weeks) at Hooe Parish Church.

-Their lives together are detailed in Appendix E
+Their lives together and that of their children are detailed in Appendix E